Who We Are

 Cheryl Bledsoe

 Hi!
 I am Cheryl Bledsoe and I have been a resident of Cooper Young for 18 years!
 I am a lifelong Memphian and grew up in East Memphis.
 I knew Midtown was where I needed to be when I went to the zoo and to Brooks as a child.
 I fell in love with this neighborhood when I was in college and this was home because of the vibe and the festival.
 Volunteering, gardening and doing my artwork keep me busy.
 I am Community oriented, so being involved with the CYCA is a perfect fit.
 I have served on the Board on and off for the last 10 years.
-I work for Smith and Nephew in Technical Communications and Labeling.
 My hobbies are gardening, painting, traveling and hanging out in the neighborhood.
 I would not want to live anywhere else!

 Mission